Skip to content

 yarn marco visualize --platform android

-• Timeline View: Displays the sequence of tracked events.
+• Timeline view of all tracked events